awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 + The account you're trying to enroll may have AWS Config settings that are residual\.
 In particular, the account must not have a configuration recorder or delivery channel, so these must be deleted through the AWS CLI before you can enroll an account\.
 + If the account belongs to another OU with a management account, including another AWS Control Tower OU, you must terminate the account in its current OU before it can join another OU\.
 Existing resources must be removed in the original OU\.
 Otherwise, enrollment will fail\.

-For more information about how AWS Control Tower works with roles when you're creating new accounts or enrolling existing accounts, see [How AWS Control Tower Works With Roles to Create and Manage Accounts ](how-control-tower-works.md#roles-how)\.
+For more information about how AWS Control Tower works with roles when you're creating new accounts or enrolling existing accounts, see [How AWS Control Tower works with roles to create and manage accounts ](roles-how.md)\.

 ## What if the account does not meet the prerequisites?<a name="fulfill-prerequisites"></a>